Deep Learning Enabled Semantic Communication Systems: Numerical Results

 \subsection{Basic Model}

-Fig. \ref{grams} shows the relationship between the BLEU score and the SNR under the same number of transmitted symbols, where the traditional approaches use 64QAM for the modulation.
-Among the traditional baselines, Huffman codes outperform the fixed-length encoding.
-The traditional approaches perform better than the DNN based method proposed in \cite{gold2018} when the SNR is above 16 dB since the distortion from channel is decreased.
-We observe that all deep learning approaches are more competitive in the low SNR regime.
-Although the traditional methods and the proposed system have the similar performance in 1-gram when SNR is 18 dB or higher, the gap will increase from 1-gram to 4-grams, which means that the sentences decoded by the proposed approach can recover more semantic information than by the traditional approaches.
-Another aspect is that BLEU score of the deep learning approaches may not be caused by word errors.
-For example, it may be due to substitutions of words using synonyms or rephrasing, which does not change the meaning of the word.
-Therefore, BLEU score is not a good measure for semantic information.
-Through extracting semantic information effectively, Fig. \ref{grams} also demonstrates that the joint semantic-channel coding design outperforms the traditional one, which provides solution to \textit{Question 1} and \textit{3}.
+Fig. \ref{bleu score} shows the relationship between the BLEU score and the SNR under the same number of transmitted symbols over AWGN and Rayleigh fading channels, where the traditional approaches use 8-QAM, 64-QAM, and 128-QAM for the modulation.
+Among the traditional baselines in Fig. \ref{grams}, Brotli coding outperforms the Huffman and fixed-length encoding over AWGN channels when the turbo coding is adopted for channel coding.
+The traditional approaches perform better than the DNN based method when the SNR is above 12 dB since the distortion from channel is decreased, where the Brotli with turbo coding performs better than the DeepSC.
+We observe that all DL enabled approaches are more competitive in the low SNR regime.